As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Smelly estrus discharge can be a major turn-off for many dog owners.
 No one enjoys having their entire house reek of estrus odor for some days.

-Plus, if you are not ready to breed, the presence of ten or more male dogs hanging around your compound will drive you up the wall.
+Plus, if you are not ready to be breeder, the presence of ten or more male dogs hanging around your compound will drive you up the wall.

 Lucky for you, there are a few things you can do to mask the smell.
 These include the following: